alphagov/paas-team-manual/source/team/orientation.html.md

 The last one is especially important, as the standup is a valuable way to crowdsource ideas on problems that people may be having with a story, and if you are not there, you can't help.

+### Absences

+It’s important that we have cover within the team to mitigate issues during work hours within the agreed SLAs (20 minutes response time for P1s; which means any new alert must be acknowledged and ideally triaged within 20 minutes.
+Therefore, there must always be someone covering support.
+Due to the size of the team, this needs active coordination from the team.
+To ensure this, the team have adopted the following team norms:

+* Only one PaaS SRE can be on annual leave at a time
+* Another PaaS SRE can be on learning time, but must still be available for support (so self-learning is fine, but a conference would not be)
+* Lunch breaks should be staggered

+The managed service pool provide additional capacity for support cover when the PaaS SREs are unavailable, for example due to an unplanned absence coinciding with some annual leave.
+The Managed Service Delivery Manager is responsible for ensuring there is appropriate cover in place at all times, and so all Leave requests must be approved by them.

+* This is the level of notice we expect when you take leave:
+* For 1 day – you must give at least 3 days notice
+* For 2 days – you must give at least 1 week notice
+* For between 3 days - 4 days – you must give at least 2 weeks notice
+* For between 1 week - 2 weeks – you must give at least 4 weeks notice
+* For greater than 2 weeks – you must give 3 months notice

 ## Learning our technologies

 We use a number of technologies and you may find it easier to learn about each